Let’s face it: it’s been a long road, this pandemic. Are you powering on, or just crawling along as best you can?

 For more information, see, Which COVID-19 vaccines are available in Australia?

-The research shows that these vaccines protect against COVID-19 symptoms and severe disease after 2 doses.
+The research shows that both vaccines protect against COVID-19 symptoms and severe disease after 2 doses.

 All vaccines have mild side effects, like a sore arm or mild fever.
 More serious side effects happen but are extremely rare.